jesuskata/my-first-objc-app/README.md

 ### 3. Writing a new label

 The third task was to write in a text-field our name and this is going to replace the text label when we push the button.

+### 4. Putting an image

+The fourth task was to put an image in the screen.